310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/feeling_hopeful.md

 {% endbubble %}

 {% bubble Tetora v2 %}
-Yeah, he didn’t make anything out of those ideas, but there’s gotta be a reason behind all that!
+Yeah, he didn’t make anythin’ out of those ideas, but there’s gotta be a reason behind all that!

 So we’re gonna brainstorm what went wrong, make improvements on the idea, and try it again!
 {% endbubble %}